gamesbook/pyprototypr/docs/terminology.md

 available.

 > **NOTE:** It is possible to use the term  _None_ in place of a specific
-> color; this effectively means that nothing will be drawn there - an
+> color; this effectively means that nothing will be drawn there - so, an
 > "invisible" line or area!

 * **fill** - the color in which an area is filled